SalvatoreGiugliano98/FacialAttributeRecoginction/README.md

 # Facial Attribute Recoginction

-For a better understing of he work, please read the '' File
+For a better understing of he work, please read the 'Relazione Progetto.pdf' File